vetienne74/hpcscan/README.md

 [Display command output](misc/fileForReadme/runValidationTests.txt)

-This script runs a set a light test cases and should complete within few minutes (even on a laptop).
+This script runs a set a light test cases for each test mode enabled (takes few minutes even on a laptop).

-You should get in the ouptput report (displayed on the terminal)
+Check the summary of the output report (displayed on the terminal) the following:

-* All tests marked as PASSED (751 tests passed for each test mode enabled)
+* All tests marked as PASSED (768 tests passed for each test mode enabled)
 * No test marked as FAILED

-Check the summary at the end of report to have a quick look on this.

 :bell: These tests are intended for validation purpose only, they do not allow for performance measurements.